GHSVS-de/plg_system_venoboxghsvs/README.md

 # plg_system_venoboxghsvs-v2plus aka plg_system_venoboxghsvs for Joomla

 # This README is not up-to-date!
-- I haven't had time to look through this README yet.
+(I haven't had time to look through this README yet.)

+## In advance
-- Since Venoobox 2.x JQuery is not required anymore.
+- Since version 2021.12.21 this Joomla plugin uses Venobox version 2.x+ which doesn't require JQuery anymore.
+- Configuration settings in Venobox have changed.
+Some have been renamed.
+Some others were removed.
+- - - See possible options on https://veno.es/venobox
+- I have removed all JQuery parts including the experimental JQuery-slim feature from the code of `plg_system_venoboxghsvs`.
+- - If you used the JQuery-Slim feature: This means that the associated CSS should also be removed if you used or created any.
-- On the other hand, configuration settings in the Venobox have changed.
-You can update from older versions of my Joomla plugin (with Venobox v1.x), but you should know that my plugin does not catch outdated configuration parameters.
+- You can update from earlier versions of my Joomla plugin (that used Venobox v1.x), but you should know that
+- - my plugin does not catch outdated 1.x configuration parameters.
 They are going nowhere.
-- Furthermore, the JQuery-Slim feature has been removed without replacement in this Joomla plugin.This means that the associated CSS should also be removed if you used or created any.
-- See new options on https://veno.es/venobox
+- - you don't get any automated update hint in Joomla backend for the step 1.x to 2.x.
+Simply install over it!
 - If you are looking for the old README for plugin versions with Venobox versions 1.x: https://github.com/GHSVS-de/plg_system_venoboxghsvs/tree/venobox-v1
+- - If you're searching for a version of this Joomla plugin that uses Venobox 1.x+: https://github.com/GHSVS-de/plg_system_venoboxghsvs/releases/tag/2021.09.14

 ------
-# Old old old README
+# Old old old README (For the most part still correct, but not yet revised in detail.)

 - Uses VenoBox library (https://github.com/nicolafranchini/VenoBox)
 - Integrates a Venobox JHtml helper.